zoiteki/shiren-1/content/dungeons/table-mountain.md

 Now that you ran as fast as you could through the last two floors, you have a breather, until you notice how much damage Minotaurs will crit for.

-The stuff in here **hurts**.
-But, you will be rewarded with a lot of exp.
-Often, I find I stick around Floors 17-19 until the Wind Blows, or as long as I have the food for it.
+The stuff in here **hurts,** but you will be rewarded with a lot of EXP.
+Often, I find I stick around Floors 17-19 until the wind blows, or as long as I have the food for it.

 However, Minotaur and Master Chicken hurts a lot when you first get here, especially if you have a bad shield (e.g. Minotaur can crit for ~80 damage if you're running around with a Leather Shield).

-You can also hunt for Fleeing Peetan, which always drop a Large Rice Ball, or Green Theftodo, which always drop an item.
+You can also farm Fleeing Peetan, which always drop a Large Rice Ball, and Green Todo, which always drop an item.

 Until you're strong enough to fight them unaided, great spot to use some Scrolls, Staves, or Dragon Herbs.
-If you have a Bigroom Scroll, combined with a few Airslash Scrolls, you can clear out the whole room for a ton of exp, and sit around for a long time.
+If you have a Bigroom Scroll combined with a few Airslash Scrolls, you can clear out the whole room for a ton of EXP and sit around for a long time.

 #### New Enemy Types

 ![Minotaur](../images/monsters/tauros_1.png)
 **Minotaur** has a 25% to crit, dealing double damage.
-Their crit can not miss, when deciding your actions, you should assume that you will miss, and they will crit.
+Their crit cannot miss, so when deciding your actions, you should assume that you will miss and they will crit.
 Dangerous, but gives a lot of EXP.

 ![Master Chicken](../images/monsters/chicken_2.png)
-**Master Chicken** has high attack power and it is below 16 HP, it will transform into a Chicken.
+**Master Chicken** has high attack power.
+If it falls below 16 HP, it will transform into a Chicken.
 Somewhat dangerous, but gives a lot of EXP, even when demoted to a Chicken.

 ![Chicken](../images/monsters/chicken_1.png)
-**Chicken** does not attack, and it only runs away at double speed.
+**Chicken** does not attack, running away from you at double speed.
 It does not spawn naturally.

 ![Ether Devil](../images/monsters/ether_devil.png)
-**Ether Devil** is an invisible flying-ghost enemy that is invisible.
-It moves similarly to a Pumkorepkin, and can travel and see through walls.
-When attacked by one while it is invisible, the text will read that "Someone" attacked Shiren.
-Ether Devils are the only enemy that are invisible.
+**Ether Devil** is an invisible flying ghost.
+It moves similarly to a Pumkorepkin, but cannot travel or see through walls.
+This is the only invisible enemy in the game; if you haven't revealed it with a Vision Herb, Light Scroll or Far-sight Bracer, it will be identified as "Someone" in the message log.
+Reflects magic from staves.

 ![Norojo's Big Sister](../images/monsters/norojo_2.png)
 **Norojo's Big Sister** will curse Swords and Shields.